pwall567/kjson-spring/README.md

 ```kotlin
     @Autowired lateinit var restTemplateBuilder: RestTemplateBuilder
 ```
-And then, the following will get a `RestTemplate` will the converters configured in the `RestTemplateBuilder`:
+And then, the following will get a `RestTemplate` with the converters configured in the `RestTemplateBuilder`:
 ```kotlin
         val restTemplate = restTemplateBuilder.build()
 ```